-Intradiscal Electrothermal Therapy (IDET) is a minimally invasive outpatient procedure used to treat patients with chronic low back pain that is caused by tears or small herniations of their lumbar discs.
+Intradiscal electrothermal therapy (IDET) is a minimally invasive outpatient procedure used to treat patients with chronic low back pain that is caused by tears or small herniations of the lumbar discs.

 Procedure Preparation

 If you are a candidate for this procedure we will discuss this option with you at you initial visit in our office.
-If you are a candidate IDET, you will schedule an appointment with our staff at a local hospital
+If you make the decision to have the procedure, you will schedule an appointment with our staff at a local hospital

 If you come by car, you will need a driver to take you home after your appointment.
-You will need an adult to accompany you home and be with your for 12 hours if you decide to have IV sedation.
+If you have IV sedation you will need an adult to be with you for 12 hours after the procedure.

 Please notify our physician if you are nursing or if there is a chance you may be pregnant.

-Please be prepared to discuss any medications that you are currently on with our physician, or bring you medication bottles with you to your initial appointment.
+Please be prepared to discuss any medications that you are currently on with our physician, or bring your medication bottles with you to your initial appointment.

 You will lie on your stomach on a cushioned table.
 The physician will numb a small area of skin using a local anesthetic, which will sting for several seconds.